InternLM/HuixiangDou/README.md

 The cost-effective version only discards the local LLM and uses the remote LLM instead, and other functions are the same as the standard version.

-Take kimi as an example, fill in the API TOKEN applied from the [official website](https://platform.moonshot.cn/) into `config-2G.ini`
+Take kimi as an example, fill in the API KEY applied from the [official website](https://platform.moonshot.cn/) into `config-2G.ini`

 ```bash
 # config-2G.ini